pbuckner/x-plane_plugins/XPython/docs/source/development/modules/planes.rst

     simple re-enable AI.
 However, if you acquire all planes, set the active count to 1 (User aircraft only) and then reset the count to something larger than 1,
-    all of the added aircraft will have their AI re-enabled.
+    all of the added aircraft will have their AI re-enabled once you call :py:func:`xp.releasePlanes`

-    It seems this is likely an unintended side-effect, but works for XP11.
+    It seems this is likely an unintended side-effect, but works for XP11 and XP12.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMPlanes/#XPLMDisableAIForPlane>`__ :index:`XPLMDisableAIForPlane`